Judge to hear lower bond request for alleged killer of Wayde Sims

 Dyteon Simpson has been in the Baton Rouge Parish Prison since September 2018.
 Simpson allegedly shot Sims near Southern University last year after the basketball player intervened in a fight between the accused killer and one of Sims' friends.
 Video recorded by bystanders appeared to show Simpson firing a single shot.

-Simpson’s attorneys have filed two previous bond reductions requests in October and December.
+Simpson’s attorneys have filed two previous bond reduction requests in October and December.

 Those two bond reduction requests came when Simpson's case was before Judge Mike Erwin.
 In January, Erwin recused himself ahead of Simpson's arraignment citing a personal relationship with the family.